-Among our popular vintage hats we have just added a couple of basic 1940s vintage style hair snoods to the website which has left me wanting to know more about these stretch crochet nets.
-Moreover I would like to share some ideas on how to embelish and customise your own to create something bespoke.
+Among our offering of popular vintage hats, we have just added a couple of basic 1940s vintage style hair snoods which made me curious to know more about these stretch crochet nets.
+Moreover, I would like to share some ideas on how to embelish and customise your own hair snood to create something bespoke.

 The 1940s ones we are more familiar with are made from a loosely knitted wool or crochet yarn.
 They come in a couple of keys lengths - small to fit over a ponytail or the longer type that gather and enclose a bob of long hair at the back of the head.